2023 Most Popular Communication & Journalism Bachelor's Degree Schools in Illinois

 About 44% of the students majoring in communication and journalism at the school are women while 56% are male.

-Columbia College Chicago did quite well in this year’s ranking of the most popular places for communication and journalism students to get a bachelor’s degree.
-It came in at #7 on the list.
-Located in the city of Chicago, Columbia is a private not-for-profit college with a medium-sized student population.
+With a ranking of #7, Columbia College Chicago did quite well on this year’s most popular schools for communication and journalism students working on their bachelor’s degree.
+Located in the large city of Chicago, Columbia is a private not-for-profit school with a moderately-sized student population.

 Of the 148 students majoring in communication and journalism at Columbia, 32% are male and 68% are female.

-University of Illinois at Chicago landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree communication and journalism programs.
-UIC is a very large public school located in the large city of Chicago.
+University of Illinois at Chicago came in at #8 in this year’s edition of the Most Popular Communication & Journalism Bachelor’s Degree Schools in Illinois ranking.
+UIC is a very large public school located in the city of Chicago.

 About 59% of the students majoring in communication and journalism at the school are women while 41% are male.

-Southern Illinois University Carbondale ranked #9 on this year’s Most Popular Communication & Journalism Bachelor’s Degree Schools in Illinois list.
-SIUC is a large public school located in the city of Carbondale.
+Southern Illinois University Carbondale came in at #9 in this year’s edition of the Most Popular Communication & Journalism Bachelor’s Degree Schools in Illinois ranking.
+SIUC is a fairly large public school located in the city of Carbondale.

 Women make up 43% of the communication and journalism majors at the school.